| |

 11. Violence (Makes No Sense)

-Prestige's second album Selling The Salvation is more of the same rough
+Prestige's second album Selling The Salvation provided more of the same

-interesting for its status as a collector's item than the actual music.
+interesting for its collectible status than actual music.

 |